James Pim: Biography

 James Pim (1796–1856), often distinguished from his father as junior, originated from a branch of the Pim Quaker family of Mountmellick that moved to Dublin in 1795.
-His father was James Pim Senior, who had corn merchant interests, and was a cousin of Thomas, Jonathan and Joseph Pim.
+His father, James Pim Senior, had corn merchant interests, and was a cousin of Thomas, Jonathan and Joseph Pim.

 The appears to be a record to a marriage on 11 November 1823 to Eliza Hogg of Redford, County Tyrone, daughter of Johnathan Hogg, at the Friend's Meeting-house Dungannon.

 Pim set up a stockbroking business in 1824, this requiring relatively little capital but would have required personal securities which could have been backed by members of his kin.
 He acquired the Dublin agency for the Imperial Fire Assurance Company from his father.
 He began buying stock in the Grand Canal Company when it was available cheaply; building up a holding of £5,600 by 1830, which was available as collateral for other loans.
 Shepherd notes he was described as "a man of rare ability and was to prove his worth in future negotiations with the Great Western Railway".

 An AGM report from 1827 for The Retreat at Bloomfield, a Dublin institution for persons afflicted with disorders of the mind shows James Pim as committee treasurer and several other family and business associates on the committee as directors.

-By 1833 James Pim was a partner in Boyle, Low, Bickerstaff and Pim., stockbrokers and bankers.
-The resources of the firm was later to prove useful in providing working capital for the early stage of setup of the Dublin and Kingstown Railway.
+By 1833 James Pim was a partner in Boyle, Low, Bickerstaff and Pim, stockbrokers and bankers.
+The resources of the firm was later to prove useful in providing working capital for the early stage of setup of the Dublin and Kingstown Railway (D&KR).

 Involved with a group looking at a canal transport solutions from Kingstown Harbour to Dublin James Pim was the prominent member of a breakaway section who were aware of the development of the Liverpool and Manchester Railway and stood as guarantor for Alexander Nimmo to perform a survey for a railway alternative.

-The Act for formation of the D&KR gaining Royal assent on 6 September 1831 and at a meeting of the D&KR committee on 2 December 1831 James Pim was appointed Secretary, a position he had held in provisional committee and was noted for taking a disproportionately large share of the burden in obtaining the Act.
+The act for formation of the D&KR gaining Royal assent on 6 September 1831 and at a meeting of the D&KR committee on 2 December 1831 Pim was appointed Secretary, a position he had held in provisional committee and was noted for taking a disproportionately large share of the burden in obtaining the Act.

 The D&KR company records of 18 May 1932 records of James Pim: "The present favourable prospects of the company are principally owing to the great personal exertions of James Pim".
 He was also appointed Treasurer on that date.
 The vacant position of "Clerk of the Company" was taken by Thomas F. Bergin, an engineer by profession.
 Bergin oversaw the daily operations of the D&KR and Murray notes Bergin and James Pim "were to make an excellent team".